fundamental-studio/laravel-borica/README.md

 After publishing the config file, you should either add the needed keys to the global .env Laravel file:
 ```
+BORICA_TERMINAL_ID=XXXXXXXXXX # Terminal ID, obtained from your bank or Borica Service
+BORICA_PRODUCTION=FALSE # Should the platform use the production or the test Borica endpoint
+BORICA_PRIVATE_KEY= # Location of your private key file, make sure it is not available to public
+BORICA_PRIVATE_KEY_PASS= # Location of your private key password, make sure it this file is not available to public
+BORICA_CERTIFICATE= # Location of your certificate file, make sure it is not available to public
 ```

 You are up & running and ready to go.